jeremy-clakron/jerVNC/docs/EMBEDDING.md

-# Embedding and Deploying noVNC Application
+# Embedding and Deploying jerVNC Application

-This document describes how to embed and deploy the noVNC application, which includes settings and a full user interface.
-If you are looking for documentation on how to use the core noVNC library in your own application, then please see our [library documentation](LIBRARY.md).
+This document describes how to embed and deploy the jerVNC application, which includes settings and a full user interface.
+If you are looking for documentation on how to use the core jerVNC library in your own application, then please see our [library documentation](LIBRARY.md).

 ## Files

-The noVNC application consists of the following files and directories:
+The jerVNC application consists of the following files and directories:

 * `vnc.html` - The main page for the application and where users should go.
 It is possible to rename this file.